Financial Planning Association of Australia: Royal Commission & COVID-19

 In the same article CEO of the FPA, Dante De Gori, said that the FPA's stance is after a three-year transition period the grandfathering of commissions should be subject to the FoFA (Future of Financial Advice) provisions.

 Exploring a merger

 In 2022 it was announced that the Association of Financial Advisers (AFA) and FPA were entering into a period of member consultation to explore the potential of a merger.
 The boards of both associations agreed that a merger is in the best interests of the profession to create 'a united voice.'
 The merger will go to a member vote in 2023.

+The FPA and AFA have achieved legal completion of their merger to form the FAAA.
+The Financial Planning Association of Australia (FPA) and the Association of Financial Advisers (AFA) have legally completed their merger to form the Financial Advice Association Australia (FAAA).'

 2017 White Paper

 In November 2017, the FPA published a report titled “Mapping Fintech to the Financial Planning Process: Why fintech is not a threat."
 'The Fintech White Paper,' as it is commonly referred to, was introduced at the FPA Annual Professionals Congress 2017.
 The white paper was discussed by FinancialMappers to explore the challenges and opportunities that fintech products offer to the financial planning industry.